JakeC007/JakeC007.github.io/_posts/2021-04-19-swatties-guide-applying-cs-programs.md

 ## Early Summer

 * Now is the time to start thinking about *if* you want to apply to grad school.
-I have written my extended thoughts on that in a previous post entitled: XXXXXXXXX TODO: WRITE AND LINK POST
+I have written a few thoughts on that in a previous post entitled: Should You Consider Applying To CS Grad School?
-* USE "Helpful Dr. Duncan Notes from 2019"
 * If required, set a test date and start studying for the GRE.
 [See my post on that here.](https://jakec007.github.io/2020-08-20-a-guide-to-gre-prep/)
 * Lastly, if you're feeling extra ambitious, start thinking about the NSF Graduate Research Fellowship program (assuming you're a US citizen).
 See the next section for more details.